Lost City Hike with Kids: Our 6-Day Trek in Colombia

 This all happened to me on the first leg of our hike when I was already feeling nervous about taking the kids on the Lost City trek.
 But in hindsight, it was kinda funny.
 Tarantulas aren’t naturally aggressive towards humans, so we were never in any real danger.
 We didn’t see any more tarantulas for the remainder of the Lost City hike.

 We’ve read reports of scorpions sleeping in peoples hiking shoes in the camps.
-We didn’t hear about any scorpions on our trip, but we made sure to shake our our shoes easy morning.
+We didn’t hear about any scorpions on our trip, but we made sure to shake out our shoes every morning.

-The only snake we saw on the trail was dead, but our guide did report that it was a poisonous variety.
+The only snake we saw on the trail was dead, but our guide told us it was venomous.

 The trail between El Mamey and Camp 1 is shared with young guys on dirt bikes.
 The rest of the trail upstream of Camp 1 is shared with trains of supply mules.

 Although somewhat annoying and potentially dangerous, these guys serve a vital purpose.
 They help resupply the camps upstream and occasionally carry down injured hikers.
-For a fee, you can also hire a mule to carry your bags for you… We carried all our own stuff to the top.
+For a fee, you can also hire a mule to carry your bags for you, but we chose to carry all our own stuff to the top.

 River Crossings